cr7yash/Login-Page/README.md

 # Login-page
 Steps to run:

-1.Just clone and run npm i.
+1. Just clone and run npm i.

-2.Then npm start to run on dev server
+2. Then npm start to run on dev server

-3.It can also be accessed by clicking the link in description
+3. It can also be accessed by clicking the link in description